A hole in a tooth is also referred to as a cavity, caries or tooth decay.

-2. Poor Oral Hygiene Practices
+2. Poor Oral Hygiene

 This build-up makes the teeth prone to having holes.
-Also, not brushing regularly after eating sugar is another reason for having a hole in the tooth.
+Also, not brushing regularly after eating sugary foods is another reason for having a hole in the tooth.

 3. Inadequate Saliva Production

-Saliva helps in cleansing the mouth so when enough saliva is not produced, it leads to a condition called xerostomia or dry mouth.
+Saliva helps in cleaning the mouth so when enough saliva is not produced, it leads to a condition called xerostomia or dry mouth.
 This can be caused by taking certain medications, Sjogren’s syndrome or head and neck radiation due to cancer.
 This inadequate saliva production can lead to the formation of holes in the teeth.